vtex-apps/search-result/README.md

 #### CSS namespaces

-Below, we describe the namespaces that are defined in the minicart.
+Below, we describe the namespaces that are defined in the search-result.

 | Token name         | Description                   | Component Source |
 | ------------------ | ----------         |------------------------------------------------------- |